 If you’re keen to cycle to the end of the road then continue another 3 km to the Junction Creek Picnic Area.
 Cycle the loop and then retrace your steps all the way back to Turner Valley.

-Look for bighorn sheep
+Look for bighorn sheep in the Sheep River Valley

 On the return we did one other side trip.
 There’s a trail across the meadows that leads to the cliffs where you can get a very good view of bighorn sheep – if you’re lucky.
 None were there the day we visited but it still made an interesting side trip.
 You’ll find the parking lot and trail just a kilometre or two down the road from the Sheep River overlook.